Inverury and Old Meldrum Junction Railway: Financial performance

 At the company's second ordinary general meeting on 27 October 1856, the directors reported that £16,704 13s 9d of capital had been expended, although only £12,722 10s of the authorised capital of £22,000 had actually been raised in shares.
 Borrowing powers of £7,000 had not yet been exercised, and "they hoped for further share purchases".
 There is no explanation of where the missing £3,982 had come from.

 The financial performance of the company was poor, and no dividend was ever paid.
-The Company had only raised £14,700 of its authorised capital of £22,000.
-The Company leased its line to the GNoSR from 1 September 1857, a stage that had been authorised by Act of 14 June 1858; the lease charge was £650.
+The company had only raised £14,700 of its authorised capital of £22,000.
+The company leased its line to the GNoSR from 1 September 1857, the lease charge was £650.
 The local company was also allowed to issue £10,500 worth of preference shares against the security of the lease charge, to clear the debt.
-The GNoSR obtained a retrospective Act authorising the lease; this got the Royal Assent on 11 June 1858.
+The GNoSR obtained a retrospective act authorising the lease, the Inverury and Old Meldrum Junction Railway Lease Act 1858 (21 & 22 Vict. c. xlv); this got royal assent on 14 June 1858.
 In a GNoSR shareholders' meeting to get approval for the lease, Sir James Elphinstone, Chairman of the GNoSR, was rather dismissive of the Old Meldrum company and its line:

 "We work it at prime cost, and I don't think the shareholders get much by it.
 We did not make the line, as we did not think it important to the district, but they were anxious to have it, and they work it on their own basis."

 In 1866 the GNoSR set about incorporating several branch line leases into the parent company; the Oldmeldrum company was one of them.
 The £650 annual lease rental was converted to £13,810 of new GNoSR Old Meldrum preference stock.
-Parliament authorised the change on 1 August 1866.
+Parliament authorised the change in the Great North of Scotland Railway (Amalgamation) Act 1866 (29 & 30 Vict. c. cclxxxviii).
 Ordinary shareholders got £3 of GNoSR stock for their £10 shares.

 A report of 1903 into twelve months' finances to 31 July 1903 indicated that the branch carried 54,012 passenger journeys, producing income of £912, and 589 trucks of livestock and goods and minerals, accounting for 65,962 tons, and income of £1,415.
 This left a surplus of about £500, representing an operating ratio of 81%, or 2.18% on the initial investment.

 This contrasts with an earlier 1870 report, in which running expenses were said to amount to £350 per annum, while station expenses came to about £250.
 The total income at Oldmeldrum and Lethenty was £4,935.
 These figures may not be comparable and should be treated with caution.